China Airlines Flight 358

-China Airlines Flight 358 was a Boeing 747-2R7F/SCD freighter that crashed on December 29, 1991, shortly after takeoff from Chiang Kai-shek International Airport near Taipei, Taiwan.
+China Airlines Flight 358 was a Boeing 747-200 freighter that crashed on December 29, 1991, shortly after takeoff from Chiang Kai-shek International Airport near Taipei, Taiwan.
 All five crew members were killed.

 Aircraft

 The aircraft was a Boeing 747-2R7F/SCD, built in September 1980 for Cargolux as the City of Esch-sur-Alzette, registration LX-ECV, MSN 22390.
 It was acquired by China Airlines in June 1985 and was re-registered as B-198.
 It had been in service for 11 years and 3 months.
 The aircraft had clocked a total of 45,868 hours of flight time and 9,095 takeoff and landing cycles during its time in service.
 The last A-check maintenance had occurred on 21 December 1991, and the aircraft had accumulated 74 hours of flight time since that point.

-The aircraft was the same one involved in the China Airlines Flight 334 hijacking on 3 May 1986.
+The aircraft was the same one involved in the China Airlines Flight 334 hijacking on 3 May 1986 but was later restored into business after the hijacking.